 Ottawa’s South end features many great rural communities and villages.
 With an emphasis on country living, farming and greenspace throughout, these neighbourhoods provide a multitude of outdoor opportunities for its residents and visitors alike and, being so close to the City’s amenities, the South end of Ottawa offers the best of both worlds.
 Below are a few of the areas in this part of Ottawa.

-- Russell – Still located within the National capital region, Russell is municipal township located South-East of Ottawa.
+- Russell – Still located within the National capital region, Russell is a municipal township located South-East of Ottawa.
 With a population of 16,520 people (according to the 2016 census) its primary communities are Embrun and Russell, with Russell having many smaller communities such as Felton, Forget, Marionville, North Russell and Pana, all boasting that small-town feel and adding a little warmth to its community.

 - Osgoode/Metcalfe – The villages of Osgoode and Metcalfe, offer the best of both worlds with rural country charm and big city amenities.
-And with the Rideau River just 2 short kilometers away to the west, there are lots of opportunities for summer fun for the whole family.
+And with the Rideau River just 2 short kilometres away to the west, there are lots of opportunities for summer fun for the whole family.
 Programs cover all ages- junior kindergarten through high school, with classes offered in both French and English